sameerdharur/mmf/README.md

 - The VQA Introspect dataset is accessible here : https://www.microsoft.com/en-us/research/project/vqa-introspect/

-- As a sample, we have attached a subset of the train and validation splits of the data which can be used for these experiments.
+- For our experiments, we used the dataset in the ```.npy``` format whose converted files can be found [here](https://drive.google.com/file/d/1PItvD8FkQoLAgEwItSwQ0Fzo0YbxvXs5/view?usp=sharing).
+Copy the train and validation files from here into the same folder containing the VQA dataset files (i.e, ```imdb/vqa```) installed from the above setup.

-- The locations to the data can be specified in ```pythia/common/defaults/configs/tasks/vqa/vqa_introspect.yml```
+- Alternatively, the locations to the data can be specified in ```pythia/common/defaults/configs/tasks/vqa/vqa_introspect.yml```

 - The hyperparameters for the model can be changed in ```configs/vqa/vqa2/pythia_introspect.yml```